Direct solution to constrained tropical optimization problems with application to project scheduling: Application to project scheduling

-\end{theorem} \begin{proof} We verify the above statement by using Theorem~\ref{T-xAxxpqxr-Bxgx-xh}, in which $\bm{q}^{-}$ is replaced by $\bm{q}^{-}\bm{A}$ and $r$ by $\bm{q}^{-}\bm{p}$.
-First, we note that, under the given conditions, the conditions of Theorem~\ref{T-xAxxpqxr-Bxgx-xh} are satisfied as well.
+To apply Theorem~\ref{T-xAxxpqxr-Bxgx-xh}, we note that, under the given conditions, the conditions of the theorem are satisfied as well.
 Specifically, since both vectors $\bm{p}$ and $\bm{q}$ are regular, we have $r=\bm{q}^{-}\bm{p}>\mathbb{0}$, and thus provide the last condition of Theorem~\ref{T-xAxxpqxr-Bxgx-xh}.